Skip to Content

 Toronto Bike Share

-There’s also a Bike Share rack right in front of the terminal, so you can rent a bike anywhere around the city and take the Waterfront bike trail to get here!
+There’s also a Bike Share rack right in front of the ferry terminal, so you can rent a bike anywhere around the city and take the Waterfront bike trail to get here!

 I wouldn’t bring the Bike Share onto the islands with you, as there are no Bike Share docks on the islands and the bikes need to be docked every 30 minutes.